JaKooLit/Fedora-Hyprland/README.md

 #### ⚠️ WARNING!
 If you have GDM already as log-in manager, DO NOT install SDDM
 - You will likely to encounter issues

-#### ⚠️ WARNING! nwg-look takes long time to install.
-- nwg-look is a utility to costumize your GTK theme.
-It's a LXAppearance like.
-Its a good tool though but this package is entirely optional

-> [!IMPORTANT]
-> For Fedora 38 & 39, including nobara 38 & 39 and all based to Fedora 38 & 39:
-> edit `install-scripts/nwg-look.sh` Line 15, edit tag to `v0.2.6`. nwg-look v0.2.7 wont build as it needs a higher golang version
-> Note that Fedora 39 and older, waybar was not updated.
-Hyprland and older waybar build than 0.10.3, you will have no workspace

 #### ✨ Costumize the packages and COPR Repos
 - inside the install-scripts directory, you can edit 00-hypr-pkgs.sh, copr.sh, etc. Care though as the Hyprland Dots might not work properly